 A Different Tack

-Anyways, I’ve been reading a lot of graphic novels during COVID downtimes and have been filling out my already swelling bookshelves with work by Adrian Tomine, Jeff Lemir, Craig Thompson, Richard Sala, Ted McKeever, Charles Burns, Alejandro Jodorowsky, Juan Diaz Canales and Junajo Guarnido.
+Anyways, I’ve been reading a lot of graphic novels during lockdown and have been filling out my already swelling bookshelves with work by such notable authors as Adrian Tomine, Jeff Lemir, Craig Thompson, Richard Sala, Ted McKeever, Charles Burns, Alejandro Jodorowsky, Juan Diaz Canales and Junajo Guarnido.
 Just to name a few!

-I’ve always thought of comics as being a true auteurs platform since a creator can create the world, light the scene, damn the villains or the heroes, and ultimately unravel the entire world with a clever turn of phrase.
-I created many worlds as a kid and have watched comics evolve from chewing gum premiums into an accepted literary form.
-I’m elated that graphic novels like John Lewis’ March are now winning national book awards!
+I’ve always thought of comics as being a true auteurs platform since a creator can can truly occupy every creative role.
+I created many of my own comics as a kid and have watched comics evolve from chewing gum premiums into an accepted literary form.
+I was elated to hear that graphic novels like John Lewis’ March are now winning national book awards!

 All of this great new work that I’ve been seeing has inspired me to start my own graphic novel that I’ve entitled Sage Cake.
 It’s a western horror epic about a pandemic that delays the Civil War.
 I came up with the idea long before our present day COVID existence but have worked in a few twists inspired by our current crisis.